 When people ask, “Why Pono?” it’s easy for me to respond.
 Pono children have an active voice in their education; visiting teachers are experts in their fields; and weekly field trips introduce students to the rich diversity of New York City.
 Pono provides authentic learning experiences and engages the whole child.
 I am enthusiastic about Pono as a parent and as a teacher.
 My daughter thrives in an environment that respects and encourages her curiosity.
 As a teacher, I benefit from exchanges with children who are inquisitive, kind, and engaged.
 I often discover I am learning with my students!
 In my role as Pono's admissions director, it is rewarding to introduce new families to the Pono community.

 My background is in educational publishing and bilingual education.
 I have written and edited programs for emerging and struggling readers and for reading teachers, taught in a bilingual (Spanish/English) classroom, and instructed adult and children English language learners.
 I hold a bachelor’s degree in Spanish and religion from Wittenberg University and a master’s degree in theology from the University of Chicago.
 My most rewarding learning experiences have been immersive, as when I lived with a local family in Melilla, a Spanish community in North Africa.
 I have also studied human rights, sustainable development, and theology while living and traveling in Mexico, Central America, Israel, Palestine, and India.

-I live in Manhattan with my husband, Adeet, and our daughter, who is always happy to answer the question, “Why Pono?”
+I live in Manhattan with my husband, Adeet, and our daughter, Zoë, who is always happy to answer the question, “Why Pono?”

-It’s hard to believe that I have been an educator for 22 years now—it still feels as fresh, new, and exciting as when I first started teaching!
+It’s hard to believe that I have been an educator for more than 20 years now—it still feels as fresh, new, and exciting as when I first started teaching!
 For me, teaching is the ultimate learning experience; a constant process of questioning, refining, and making new connections with people and ideas.
 My journey first began in high school when, sitting in my physics class in one of the nation’s “top” schools, I heard my internal voice say, “This is a missed opportunity.”
 I was responding to the passive format in which my learning was taking place—teacher standing at the front writing on a board, students passively taking notes.
 This “hands-off” approach made me feel cut-off from my nature.
 As a visual artist, dancer, singer, and amateur linguist, I craved diverse, multi-sensory, active ways in which to process and retain new information: to bring my whole self to the experience.
 I believed that most students would learn better and gain more enjoyment from this way of learning.
 As I look back now, it makes perfect sense.
 It’s natural for human beings to want to learn in ways that engage who they are as individuals: their passions and their modes of interacting with the world.
 After experiencing learning in a similar, one-dimensional way in college, I set out to change things; to create for my students a three-dimensional, multi-modal, and personalized world of wonder and inspiration!